-The traditional low-voltage Electrical Resistance method of heat treating uses Flexible Ceramic Heaters, connected to a control unit by use of Secondary Cables.
+The traditional low-voltage Electrical Resistance Local heat-treating method uses Flexible Ceramic Heaters connected to a control unit by use of Secondary Cables.
 A thermocouple is used to monitor the material temperature and provide feedback to the control unit and temperature recording system.
 The control unit can come in 3 different forms:

 1) Twin Heat Module that is powered by a welding machine